-Cloud Spanner Backup and Restore lets you create backups of Cloud Spanner databases on demand, and restore them to provide protection against operator and application errors which result in logical data corruption.
+Cloud Spanner backup and restore lets you create backups of Spanner databases on demand, and restore them to provide protection against operator and application errors which result in logical data corruption.
 Backups are highly available, encrypted, and can be retained for up to a year from the time they are created.
 When you create a backup, the backup resides in the same instance, region, and project as its source database.
 If you need to restore the backup in a different region or project for compliance or business continuity reasons, you can copy the backup to an instance in a separate region or project.
 To retain backups longer than a year, we recommend exporting your database.
 For protection against logical data corruption, Spanner also offers point-in-time recovery.
 You can also enable database deletion protection to prevent the accidental deletion of databases.

-You can use Backup and Restore in the following ways:
+You can backup and restore in the following ways:

 - Using the client libraries